 Transferred to the Royal Berkshire Reg.
 Corporal 94818 in May 1916.
 He was a reserve soldier and stated at his attestation that he had served with the Guards for three years, when he enrolled in Feb 1916.
+He was severely reprimanded for "Neglect of duty likely to prejudice"

 He was severely reprimanded for "Neglect of duty likely to prejudice military disipline while in charge of a section" for "Gambling with Private soldiers"!